michaelplazek/mocha-grommet-chart/README.md

 # Mocha Grommet Chart

-This is a dynamic chart that will plot suite results as a function of time, extending back one week and pulling test data every hour.
+This is a dynamic chart that plots the last 100 test results, which are storage in local storage